-• For specimens with PUR, PIR, EPS, PF and CG, it just needs to be kept in mind that a span must be selected with which the above mentioned shear failure mode occurs.
-The clear distance between the plate of support and point of load introduction must be respected (at least 1.2 of d).
+For specimens with PUR, PIR, EPS, PF and CG, it just needs to be kept in mind that a span must be selected with which the above mentioned shear failure mode occurs.
+The clear distance between the plate of support and point of load introduction must be respected (at least 1,2 of dc).